Arthur Lubin: Francis the Talking Mule

 He bought the rights to a series of books about Francis the Talking Mule and set up the project as a film at Universal.
 Francis (1950) was a big hit, leading to a series of films directed by Lubin, in which the director had a percentage of the profits.
 (Although records show Universal paid Lubin a flat fee of $25,000 to direct – $5,000 more than he had been paid for A Night in Paradise.)
 Francis Goes to the Races (1952) was the first sequel.

 Lubin also made Queen for a Day (1951) for United Artists, and Rhubarb (1951) for Paramount.
 The latter film is about a cat that inherits a baseball team by proxy.
 Lubin was worried about being typed as an animal director.
 "Everyone seems to forget I once directed John Wayne," he said.

 He made Francis Goes to West Point (1952), It Grows on Trees (1952), which was Irene Dunne's last film, South Sea Woman (1953) with Burt Lancaster at Warner Bros, and Francis Covers the Big Town (1953).
 He complained during filming the latter that he was becoming typecast as an animal director.
 He hoped to make The Interruption from a suspense story by W. W. Mason "just to remind producers that I can direct people too."

 After the swashbuckler Star of India (1954) at United Artists, shot in England, there was Francis Joins the WACS (1954) before he succeeded in filming Interruption in England; this was later titled Footsteps in the Fog (1955).

 Lady Godiva of Coventry (1955) was a period swashbuckler with Maureen O'Hara.
 It featured a young Clint Eastwood who Lubin had put under personal contract.
 Eastwood had a larger role in Francis in the Navy (1955), Lubin's last Francis movie; both he and star Donald O'Connor elected not to appear in Francis in the Haunted House (1956).
 Lubin then was let go by Universal; the directed later blamed this on the failure of Lady Godiva.

 Later films and television

 Eastwood was given another support role in two films Lubin made for his own company released through RKO, The First Traveling Saleslady (1956) and Escapade in Japan (1957).
 In May 1956 Eastwood signed an exclusive three-year deal with Lubin.

 Television

 In the late 1950s, Lubin got involved in television.
-He directed episodic TV shows like Bronco (1958), Maverick (1959), Bonanza (1960), and The Addams Family (1965).
+He directed episodic TV shows like Bronco (1958), New Comedy Showcase, Maverick (1959), Bonanza (1960), and The Addams Family (1965).